 2. Or our Media Specialists can find an image for you through our licensed stock image accounts such as Getty etc.

 You may wish to re-use that Getty course image for your own marketing activities in relation to your FutureLearn course.
 Certain types of re-use are permitted, subject to the following terms and conditions.
 By downloading your Getty course image through FutureLearn you warrant and represent that you are acting directly on behalf of the relevant FutureLearn partner organisation, and you have the legal authority to bind that partner organisation and confirm that by downloading the Getty course image through FutureLearn, you have read, and your organisation gives FutureLearn full legal authority to bind your organisation to, the terms of the Getty Images licence agreement (as updated and amended by Getty Images from time to time).
 Your organisation further agrees that it will only use the Getty Images content in accordance with the Getty Images licence agreement and will accordingly indemnify, defend and hold harmless FutureLearn in respect of any damages, liabilities and expenses arising in connection with any breach or alleged breach by your organisation of the Getty Images licence agreement.

 If you cannot make your image adapt to all crops in this PSD template, you may upload an alternative image for your course.
 We recommend a width of 1600px, and a height of 500px.
-This image will also be used on the open steps.

 - A purple filter is automatically applied to the course image on an ExpertTrack CDP to differentiate it from individual course CDPs.